Magickbase/blockscan/README.md

     * DATABASE_URL (setting explorer access database url)

 ## Acknowledgements

-We would like to thank the [Nervos Network](https://www.nervos.org/) for their funding support.
+- We would like to thank the [Nervos Network](https://www.nervos.org/) for their funding support.
+- And also thanks to [blockscout](https://github.com/blockscout/blockscout) team, this project was forked from blockscout.

 ## Contributing
 just fork and pull request